At Unself, we care about getting people out volunteering. However, most people don’t know where to start.

 Our team met in early 2018 to begin to define what portion of volunteer opportunities would be most valuable and feasible to scale through our app.

-We started off the day with an exercise where everyone brought a few product examples and whiteboarded how each competitor was uniquely solving a piece of the puzzle.
+We started off the day reviewing a previous competitive analysis document my team mate Madeline Pickering and I put together on event-hosting apps.
+We then moved into an exercise where everyone brought a few product examples and whiteboarded how each competitor was uniquely solving a piece of the puzzle.
 My favorite examples were niche dating apps (Peanut) and fitness subscription services (Classpass).

 By the time we finished, we knew that the larger marketplace need was a robust, individualized matching engine for volunteers and volunteer coordinators.
 We completed the Crazy Eights sketching exercise around this idea, which was really great to get non-designers contributing awesome visual ideas.